5/8/2025

 Lee Beanstalk

-Yeah, so as was mentioned, the municipal population health vertical.
-Yes, that would be in addition going forward and also into 2026 as well.
-That's our.
-That's our plan to to report on that in addition to the revenue guidance we're giving today and in the future.
-So that would be in addition to our projections for next year.
-In terms of of the payer and what's going on in the market, we absolutely view that as a tailwind.
+Yeah, so as was mentioned, the municipal population health vertical, yes, that would be in addition going forward and also into 2026 as well.
+That's our plan to report on that in addition to the revenue guidance we're giving today and in the future.
+So that would be in addition to our EBITDA projections for next year.
+In terms of the payer and what's going on in the MA market, we absolutely view that as a tailwind.
 We're seeing that.
-I think we've had many, many opportunities in our pipeline going back all the way to last year.
-And we see the pipeline.
-Even over the last 2 weeks, really heating up, which we expected going into the sort of back half Q3 and Q4 of this year, but we're seeing a tremendous demand for those services.
-So part of it is due to the macro factor of what's going on in the market.
-But also part of it is just we're getting more and more data and our pitch is just getting stronger and stronger because we're able to show the R. O. Y. we're able to show the patient happiness.
+I think we've had many, many opportunities in our pipeline going back all the way to last year, and we see the pipeline even over the last two weeks really heating up, which we expected going into the sort of back half Q3 and Q4 of this year, but we're seeing a tremendous demand for those services.
+So part of it is due to the macro factor of what's going on in the MA market, but also part of it is just we're getting more and more data And our pitch is just getting stronger and stronger because we're able to show the ROI.
+We're able to show the patient happiness.
 We're able to show the impact we're having.
 We're able to show how many patients we've been able to close care gaps with.
 They're reporting back to their plans that they're happy with the service.
-Obviously patient satisfaction member satisfaction is a big component of the quality score for the M. A. So as we scale, not only do we improve our operations, but as we scale, we just have more and more data, more and more experience, more and more references for other plans.
+Obviously, patient satisfaction, member satisfaction is a big component of the quality score for the MA plans.
+So all of that is also helping us as we scale.
+Not only do we improve our operations, But as we scale, we just have more and more data, more and more experience, more and more references for other plans.
 Plans are sharing us from one state to the next and referring us.
-And so all of that as we perform well, and we're investing, we want to make sure that these plans love us.
+And so all of that as we perform well and we're investing, we want to make sure that these plans love us.
 We want to make sure because there's just so much opportunity.
 We want to make sure that the patients love us and then we're really improving their health outcomes.
 And once we're able to do all of that, there's a tremendous opportunity ahead of us.

 speaker